Jaber192/my-local-gpt/README.md

 ![RAG FastAPI ChromaDB Flow Diagram](rag-fastapi-chroma-flow-diagram.webp)

+## Why RAG?

+Without retrieval, LLMs may generate incorrect or generic answers.

+With RAG, responses are grounded in actual user data, reducing hallucination and improving factual accuracy.

+Example:

+Without RAG:
+"She is a software engineer." (generic)

+With RAG:
+"Alice is a software engineer with 5 years of experience in Python and ML, graduated from MIT." (grounded)

 ### The Pipeline:

 1. **📄 RETRIEVE** - ChromaDB searches your documents using semantic similarity to find relevant context